Welcome to today's edition of the Rush 24-7 podcast.

 And the amazing thing about that is that life expectancy and general health and welfare went up.

-Maybe next time round they can have MM driving through Somalia in his uh whatever I don't know what models uh of cars they make in Somalia.
+So, you know, maybe the Somali model, maybe next time round, they can have Eminem driving through Somalia in his whatever, I don't know what models of cars they make in Somalia.

-Mark Stein in for Rush on the EIB network, 1800-282-2882.
+Mark Stein, in for us on the EIB network, 1-800-282-2882.

-And uh and and uh one of the guys uh they were testing out a Mexican car, and the guy says uh this car is just like Mexicans.
+And one of the guys, they were testing out a Mexican car.

 It's lazy, feckless, and flatulent.

-There have been questions raised in Parliament.
+There have been questions raised in parliament.

-Uh the Mexican government has called the remarks offensive, xenophobic, and humiliating.
+The Mexican government has called the remarks offensive, xenophobic, and humiliating.

 It's a form of air pollution.

-Any person who vitiates the atmosphere in any place so as to make it noxious to the public, to the health of persons in general, dwelling or carrying on business in the neighborhood, uh shall be guilty of a misdemeanor.
+Any person who vitiates the atmosphere in any place so as to make it noxious to the public, to the health of persons in general, dwelling or carrying on business in the neighborhood, shall be guilty of a misdemeanor.

 So they're cracking down on flatulence in Malawi.

-And uh and and he's uh he's relatively relaxed about it.
+And he's relatively relaxed about it.

-Uh and uh and that's and that's good to know.
+And that's good to know.

-So Al Sharpton, I don't think anyone's going to do anything to Al Sharpton over that.
+So, Al Sharpton, I don't think anyone's going to do anything to Al Sharpton over that, but apparently he's got this $3.7 million.

 I love this, by the way.

-This, though, is a characteristic of people who are always calling for huge amounts of government spending, yet are curiously reluctant to contribute to the Treasury that has to be dipped into in order to spend the money on government spending.
+This, though, is a characteristic of people who are always calling for huge amounts of government spending, yet are curiously reluctant to contribute to the treasury that has to be dipped into in order to spend the money on government spending.

-If you remember John Kerry, for example, registering his yacht in Rhode Island because he would avoid the $500,000...
+If you remember John Kerry, for example, registering his yacht in Rhode Island because he would avoid the $500,000 Massachusetts luxury yacht registering tax.

-Now I agree with him there.
+Now, I agree with him there.

-I don't think uh Massachusetts should uh charge John Kerry or anybody else five hundred thousand dollars to register a yacht in the Bay State uh and I'm glad he found a workaround.
+I don't think Massachusetts should charge John Kerry or anybody else $500,000 to register a yacht in the Bay State.

-That's one reason by the way that Liberals always want big centralized government.
+That's one reason, by the way, that liberals always want big centralized government.

 So you don't have a choice.